-Security forces took out a route march in Udupi on Friday, ahead of the opening of schools.
+Amid the hijab row in Karnataka, security forces took out a route march in Udupi on Friday, ahead of the opening of schools on Monday.

 According to media reports, the Karnataka Police and paramilitary forces took out the march in Udupi as the district was the centre of protests over Muslim students wearing hijab in educational institutions.